-Policy concepts for each of the baywide elements were presented to the Board on August 8 and November 14, 2017.
+Policy concepts for each of the baywide elements were presented to the Board at Workshops Nos.
+4 and 5, on August 8, 2017 and November 14, 2017, respectively.
 In August, the Mobility, Economic Development, Resiliency and Safety, and Natural Resources elements were presented and discussed.
 The Land and Water Use and Coastal Access and Recreation elements were presented in November.
 Work on each baywide element and associated policy concepts have been used to inform preparation of policy concepts and maps for the Planning District components of the draft PMPU.

 On November 14, 2017, the Board held a workshop focusing on the Coronado Bayfront, Silver Strand, Imperial Beach Oceanfront and South Bay Planning Districts.
-The National City Bayfront and Working Waterfront Planning Districts, as well as the Chula Vista Bayfront, Harbor Island and Shelter Island Planning Districts, were discussed during workshops held on December 5, 2017 and December 12, 2017, respectively.
-Additionally, on March 28, 2018, a workshop focusing on the

-Embarcadero Planning District was held by the Board.
-During those workshops, the Board heard feedback from the public and stakeholders regarding issues specific to each of these areas, and provided guidance to staff for drafting of the PMPU policies and land and water use maps.
+The National City Bayfront and Working Waterfront Planning Districts, as well as the Chula Vista Bayfront, Harbor Island and Shelter Island Planning Districts, were discussed during workshops held on December 5, 2017 (Workshop No. 6) and December 12, 2017 (Workshop No. 7), respectively.
+Additionally, on March 28, 2018, Workshop No. 8 was held focusing on the Embarcadero Planning District.
+During those workshops, the Board heard feedback from the public and stakeholders regarding issues specific to each of these areas and provided guidance to staff for drafting of the PMPU policies and land and water use maps.